 Her research interests include theory and experimentation of location-aware wireless networks for multi-target tracking and physical behavior analysis.

 Dr. Bartoletti is recipient of the Nicolò Copernico Award for innovative thesis in sciences and technologies (2015), the Best Ph.D.
 Thesis Award in the field of Communication Technologies from the Italian Telecommunications and Information Theory Group (2015), and the Paul Baran Young Scholar Award of the Marconi Society (2016).

 She is Associate Editor of the IEEE Communications Letters.
 She served as Chair of the Technical Program Committee (TPC) for the IEEE ICC Workshop on Advances in Network Localization and Navigation (ANLN) from 2017 to 2020.
 Dr. Bartoletti is currently serving as Chair of the Young Scholars and Board Member of the Marconi Society.

 Wireless Communication and Localization

-The main research activities concern the statistical modeling and algorithm development for design and analysis of different wireless localization systems, with particular regard to semi-passive and passive systems.
+The main research activities concern the statistical modeling and algorithm development for design and analysis of different wireless localization systems and vehicular systems, with particular regard to semi-passive and passive systems.

 The key contributions are: